VocaDB/VocaDB-App/README.md

 VocaDB Mobile App
 ============

+# This version had deprecated.
+New version as revamp is under PoC (See also in poc/revamp branch)

 A mobile version of http://vocadb.net for presents information about vocaloid song,artist or album.

 Tools & Resource